Rekkonnect/FetaWarrior/README.md

 - **Mass kick/ban members based on join dates**
 - **Delete messages in a specified channel within a specified range**
 - **Delete all messages sent in a specified channel**
+- **Remove bans for deleted users**
+- **Delete all announcement crosspost messages where the original announcement message was deleted**

 ## Planned Functionality